COMMUNITY IMPACT

 My Fellow Minnesotans,

-In our first round of grantmaking, Age-Friendly Minnesota Community Grants were awarded to 91 entities.
-Their work is making Minnesota a better place for us all to grow older.
+Now in our second round of grantmaking, the work of our grantees is making Minnesota a better place for us all to grow older.
 I invite you to learn more about their efforts.
 Keep reading!

 Sherrie Pugh, Chair